jibundeyare/sitex.example.com/README.md

+# sitex.example.com

-# Batch creation of web sites
+A tool for batch creation of web sites.

 This set of scripts creates a number of user accounts, virtual hosts and mysql users and databases.